backdrop-contrib/bueditor/README.txt

 This can be set to 'div' to make sure that each option is in a new line.

 Parameter "wrapAll": the tag that will enclose the whole block of options.
-Having set the parameter wrapEach to 'li' this can be set to ul in order to create a proper list of options.
+Having set the parameter wrapEach to 'li' this can be set to 'ul' in order to create a proper list of options.

 Parameter "effect": one of the jQuery effects for opening the dialog ('slideDown' or 'fadeIn')